basiljs/basiljs.github.io/reference/document/bounds.md

 layout: entry
 title: bounds
 codetitle: bounds(obj)
-description: 'The function calculates the geometric bounds of any given object.
-Use '
+description: 'The function calculates the geometric bounds of any given page item or text.
+Use the '
 category: Document
 subcategory: Transformation
 returns: